 - Scanner data could, in principle, show not just the price of a purchased item (paper diaries could do this just as well), but also the prices of competing products that were not bought at the time the panel member was shopping.
 It could show the shelf location of products in the store, or whether they were on aisle-end display.
 Yet the task of processing scanner databases to extract useful information for decision-making was, initially, too difficult.
 Until companies and programmers learned to turn the databases into useful reports, the consumer goods manufacturers could not get full benefit from the data.

 - Scanner databases suffered from their own, unique key-entry errors.
-Through the mid-1990s, studies reported that up to 9% of prices shown at the scanner checkout differed from the prices marked on shelves or packages, or were otherwise in error.⁴
+Through the mid-1990s, studies reported that up to 9% of prices shown at the scanner checkout differed from the prices marked on shelves or packages or were otherwise in error5.

 It took manufacturers several months to see that these problems compromised the actionability of their market research data.
 They then began to re-subscribe to MRCA’s service.

-Though ultimately successful, IRI’s early experience perfectly matched the “hype curve” depicted in Figure 1.
-Customers excited by over-hyped advertising buy, find the product does not live up to expectations, stop buying, and return to buy again after the bugs are fixed.
+Though ultimately successful, IRI’s early experience perfectly matched the “hype-curve” depicted in Figure 1.
+Customers, over-hyped by advertising buy find the product does not live up to expectations, stop buying, and return to buy again after the bugs are fixed.

-Nielsen, by this time an enormous and diversified company, adopted scanner technology to ease the collection of their “store audit” data service, which involves tracking movement of product through stores (without regard to who buys it).
-Nielsen used pattern recognition algorithms to recognize what commercial was being received.
+Nielsen, by this time an enormous and diversified company, adopted scanner technology to ease the collection of their audit data service, which involved tracking movement of product through stores (without regard to who buys it).
+Nielsen used pattern recognition algorithms to recognize what TV commercial was being received.
 As IRI began to expand beyond its pod markets, Nielsen moved into the scanner panel business by issuing hand-held scanner wands to a sample of households.
-The devices use the household’s telephone to upload data to Nielsen’s computers during nighttime hours.
+The devices used the household’s telephone to upload data to Nielsen’s computers during nighttime hours.

-In the early 80s, Dave Learner asked me (I was then a Vice President of MRCA) to experiment with this kind of electronic data collection from the consumer’s home.
+In the early 80s, Dave Learner tasked Fred Phillips, then a vice president of MRCA, to experiment with this kind of electronic data collection from the consumer’s home.
 Results were not promising.
 One reason was that children, getting hold of the scanner wand, would be enchanted by its beep and would scan the same box of cereal many times.

-Instead, we bet on MRCA competing on data delivery, not data collection.
-MRCA’s responsive strategies included market diversification (for example, adding a service tracking consumers’ use of financial products), and the aggressive technical development of new ways to make its consumer-related data accessible, timely and useful.
+Instead, MRCA bet on competing on data delivery, not data collection.
+MRCA’s responsive strategies included market diversification (for example, adding a service tracking consumers’ use of financial products, again with the help of Prof. Jerry Wind), and the aggressive technical development of new ways to make its consumer-related data accessible, timely and useful.

 Wide diffusion of fax machines in the ‘90s allowed consumer surveys by fax.
 E-mail surveys began to appear and were quickly eclipsed by interactive questionnaires on the World Wide Web, as Internet use exploded.
 This gave rise to ways to track web page hits and insert “cookies” into users’ computers.
-The integration of TV and the WWW began.
+The integration of TV and the WWW began as well.

 New data mining techniques leveraged cheaper and faster computers.
 Embedded image recognition computers recognized individual TV viewers.
 Home scanners became cheaper.
 The US Census demonstrated successful voice recognition technology for census data collection.

-It was the convergence of the technologies for store audits and consumer panels that finally drove out diary panels; IRI and Nielsen began to bundle store audit scanner data with scanner panel data, giving the latter to their clients essentially at no extra charge.
+It was the convergence of the technologies for store audits and consumer panels that finally drove out diary panels for FMCGs; IRI and Nielsen began to bundle store audit scanner data with scanner panel data, giving the latter to their clients essentially at no extra charge.
 This drew legal scrutiny.
 (Compare it to the question of Microsoft bundling web browsers with its operating systems, at that time an active question in European courts.
-MRCA could not afford the legal resources to fight what we saw as a righteous cause.)
+MRCA could not afford the legal resources to fight what it saw as a righteous cause.)